 The large windows in the living room offer stunning views overlooking beautiful Barley Cove Beach.

 The kitchen is fully equipped with all modern conveniences including electric oven, fridge/ freezer, dishwasher and all necessary utensils, crockery and cutlery.
 There is a washer/dryer in the apartment and all your bed linen and towels are provided (please bring along your own towels for use on the beach as the towels provided are to be used in the apartment only).

 A travel cot can be provided on request.

 There is a cozy open fire in each of the apartments along with electric heaters in each room.

-Electricity for heating and lighting is an extra charge and is payable to the manager on arrival when you're collecting your keys.
+Electricity for heating and lighting is an extra charge and is payable to Dream Ireland prior to arrival.
 Electricity is charged at a daily rate of Euro 6.00 per day for May, June, July and August and is Euro 8.00 per day for the remainder of the year.

 This is the ideal holiday destination with a host of varied activities to appeal to everyone whatever their interests.